Home > Health insurance Marketplace > Arizona

 - With the help of a local agent/broker, Navigator, or certified application counselor.

-- Via an approved enhanced direct enrollment entity (EDE).13 (Make sure you request an on-exchange enrollment if that’s your preference, as EDEs can also generally enroll you in off-exchange coverage if you prefer that.)
+- Via an approved enhanced direct enrollment entity (EDE).6 (Make sure you request an on-exchange enrollment if that’s your preference, as EDEs can also generally enroll you in off-exchange coverage if you prefer that.
+Subsidies are only available if your enrollment is on-exchange.)

 How can I find affordable health insurance in Arizona?